Naneynonn/discord-wrapper/README.md

     'token' => '',
   ],

-  // If true, it will wait for the right limit to be exited and the code will be executed again 'retry' => true
+  // If this is true, it will wait until the rate limit is reached and the code will be executed again.
+False will throw an error and stop.
+  'retry' => true

   // If you need proxies